- General Advice for Festival Attendees 2014

 Where a family unit bring a campervan, they are allowed to erect a moderately sized tent next to their campervan.
 This is designed for children or people travelling together.
 Any additional cars must be in the main car park and a fee is chargable.

 No, sorry.
 Nor are independent generators allowed.

 There will be an area for family camping, located as close as possible to the main toilets and showers.
 Please remember that family camping will tend to be noisy early in the morning and quiet late at night, so don’t necessarily head there without children to get a good night’s sleep!
 We do not allocate tickets for specific campsites, it’s on a first come first served basis and there should be ample space for everyone.
 Sorry, but family camping will not have a live in vehicle area.

 We have a dedicated page on this subject.

 Please view the disability and accessibility page in the information section.

 Yes, you can – both tents, beautiful Tipi's and Gypsy Caravans of various sizes, including sleeping bags etc. All through the fab people at Tangerine Fields: www.tangerinefields.co.uk.

 Or you can hire a Yurt for you and your friends/family Please visit www.tfairloveyurts.co.uk to view the full range of their yurts and accessories, or call Tobias on (01364) 73726.

-New for this year, we are also working with Hotel Bell Tent to provide you with beautifully furnish luxury bell tents.
+New in 2013, we are also working with Hotel Bell Tent to provide you with beautifully furnish luxury bell tents.
 Check out their website

 Although they may be very well behaved, and however much they want to see some great bands, unfortunately no pets are allowed into the festival.